cagejsn/deskThree/README.md

 ## Installation

-1. `git clone --recursive [this repo]` into your desired directory (--recursive download all git submodules with project)
+1. `git clone --recursive git@github.com:cagejsn/deskThree.git` into your desired directory (--recursive download all git submodules with project)
 2. Download the MyScript iOS developer SDK from their [site](https://developer.myscript.com/) (must have an account) and move the unzipped file `MyScript_ATK-ios-2.2` into root directory (`deskThree/deskThree`)
 3. Run `carthage update` in the root directory (with carthage installed)